GMOD/vcf-js/README.md

 ##INFO=<ID=ABC,Number=2,Type=Integer,Description="A description">
 ```

-the parser will expect any INFO entry ABC to be an array of two integers, so it
+The parser will expect any INFO entry ABC to be an array of two integers, so it
 would convert `ABC=12,20` to `{ ABC: [12, 20] }`.
 Each INFO entry value will be
 an array unless `Type=Flag` is specified, in which case it will be `true`.
 If no
 metadata can be found for the entry, it will assume `Number=1` and